Anri-Lombard/AIEngineering/Chapter 1/PlanningAIApplications.md

 2. Model development

-- requires tooling like frameworks for modelling, training, finetuning, and inference optimization.
+- requires tooling like frameworks for modelling, training, finetuning, and inference optimization
+- contains data engineering
+- contains evals

+3. Infrastructure

+- model serving, managing data and compute, and monitoring

+AI Engineering vs ML Engineering

+- AI Engineering is more about adapting and evaluating models than building them from scratch

+AI Engineering vs Full Stack Engineering

+- Since interfaces are important, AI engineering is more like full stack engineering, and frontend is important
+- The advantage full stack engineers have is that they can turn an idea into a demo quickly